Greek radicals play it safe with debt advisers Lazard

 Resolving financial tight spots has been a house speciality since the Great Depression of the 1930s when Lazard, founded as a New Orleans dry-goods merchant in 1848, helped save French carmaker Citroen from bankruptcy.

-The firm started focusing on governments in the 1970s when it helped Indonesia restructure its debt.
+The firm started focussing on governments in the 1970s when it helped Indonesia restructure its debt.

-Geopolitical turmoil and economic shocks keep the clients rolling in with Ukraine also recently signing them to handle talks with bondholders about a possible restructuring of its estimated $70 billion of sovereign debt.
+Geopolitical turmoil and economic shocks keep the clients rolling in with Ukraine also recently signing them to handle talks with bondholders about a possible restructuring of its estimated $70 billion (46 billion pounds) of sovereign debt.

 Lazard courted Alexis Tsipras, Syriza's 40-year-old leader, in anticipation of his election as Greek prime minister when the previous centre-left government was still in power, several sources familiar with the Greek talks said.